pulp/pulp/docs/glossary.rst

         :term:`content unit<content>`.

     pulpcore
-        A generalized backend with a :doc:`plugins/plugin-api/overview` and a :doc:`REST API<integration-guide/rest-api/index>`.
+        A generalized backend with a Plugin API and a :doc:`REST API<integration-guide/rest-api/index>`.
 It uses :term:`plugins<plugin>` to manage
         :term:`content`.